Skip to main content

 Skills You Can Practice

-Alphabet Writing for Kids naturally encourages the development of attention, memory, color recognition, letter recognition and simple problem solving through its core gameplay.
+Regular sessions with Alphabet Writing for Kids provide good practice for attention, memory, color recognition, letter recognition and simple problem solving in an enjoyable, low-stakes setting.

 Tips for Beginners